 Veterans Yoga Project : Serving Those Who Have Served | By Kristen Grace

-Seva is a sacred yogic principle that translates to “selfless service.”
+Seva stems from yoga’s set of principals and is known as “selfless service.”
 More specifically, it is service free from expectation of reward.
 Seva seeks the amelioration of humanity; seva unites us with others.

 Military members are often commended for serving and providing the ultimate sacrifice, yet they are frequently forgotten in civilian society.
 Veterans and troops embody seva, and Veterans Yoga Project (VYP) is providing the tools for them to thrive by serving those who have served and by guiding them through recovery and building resilience with yoga.